WWE Raw preview: "Championship Monday" lineup with four title matches - Pro Wrestling Dot Net

 -Ric Flair will appear to name Randy Orton the greatest wrestler ever.

 Powell’s POV: WWE is billing this episode as “Championship Monday.”
-Raw was taped earlier this week in Orlando, Florida at the WWE Performance Center.
-Join me for my live review of Raw every Monday at 7CT/8ET.
+Raw was taped last week in Orlando, Florida at the WWE Performance Center.
+Join me for my Raw live review tonight at 7CT/8ET.
 Dot Net Members have access to my same night audio review after each episode.

 The new edition of the Pro Wrestling Boom Podcast with Jason Powell features ProWrestling.net staffer Jeff Lutz discussing his background, pro wrestling during the pandemic, the differences between the way WWE and AEW have tested, and much more...